ourworldventures/ourworld_books_OLD/content/datacenter/tier-s-features/tier-s-circular.md

 - A larger datacenter typically 2-10 mwatt capacity is extended with at least 9 edge datacenters.
 - Each edge datacenter is on a ring and can be 3 to 30 pods.
 - The main datacenters can be pod, rack based on container based.
+- A Tier-S datacenter can be Tier 3 or Tier 4 capable but is constructed in more modern ways.

 ## More Info